sutragraph/sutracli/INSTALL.md

 3. **Restart your shell** or source your configuration file

-## Advanced Configuration
+## Essential Configuration

-After installation, you can customize Sutra CLI by editing:
+After installation, you should add your keys for claude by editing the below configuration:

 - **System Configuration**: `~/.sutra/config/system.json`
 - **Parser Configuration**: `~/.sutra/config/parsers.json`